Nuno-Dev/Nuno-Dev/README.md

 ### Hi!

-My name is Nuno Martins and I'm a passionate Software Developer and competitive programmer from Lisbon, Portugal.
+My name is Nuno Martins and I'm a Software Engineer and competitive programmer from Lisbon, Portugal.

 - 💻 Software Engineer @Unit4
 - 🎓 Studying Computer Science and Engineering at Instituto Superior Técnico